jingxixu/lis-work/pddl_examples/cook_meal/README.md

 ### Rules
 - oil and salt can be added to the wok using spoon
 - meat and vegetable can be added to the wok using gripper
-- oil must be add first, before adding anythong else to the wok
+- oil must be added first, before adding anythong else to the wok
 - vegetable can be added and cooked only after meat is added and cooked
-- salt miust be added last
+- salt must be added last

 ## Results
 <img width="600" alt="results" src="https://github.com/jingxixu/lis-work/blob/master/pddl_examples/cook_meal/images/results.png">